-- Wear impact resistant eye protection with side shields or goggles when there is a hazard from flying particles. - Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances.
+- Wear impact resistant eye protection with side shields or goggles. - Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances.

 Respiratory Protection IMPROPER USE OF RESPIRATORS IS DANGEROUS.

 Such equipment should only be used if the employer has a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing and medical exams, as described in OSHA 1910.134.